prebid/prebid.github.io/dev-docs/activity-controls.md

 <a id="parameters" />

-### Activity parameters
+### Rule Parameters

+ There are three parts to a rule:
+ 1. The condition
+ 2. The allow status
+ 3. The priority

-`condition` functions receive information about the activity that is about to be performed as _activity parameters_:
+A `condition` is a function that receives information about the activity that is about to be performed as _activity parameters_:

 {: .table .table-bordered .table-striped }
 | Name | Type | Available for | Description |